marieval/100DaysOfCode/README.md

 ### Day 51 - 1.10.2018 (Mon)
 **Today´s Progress:**  Continue with the course on  [JavaScript](https://www.udemy.com/the-complete-javascript-course/) - Continue with "Forkify" project (part Recipe model, Recipe controller)

+**Thoughts:** I came across the book _Maintainable JavaScript_ by Nicholas C. Zakas several days ago and I am reading it in free moments during the day.
+The concepts there are exactly those which used Maximilian in his projects (the CSS course on Udemy, which I took recently).
+I really like it!
+(I wish I had more time for coding and learning!)

 ### Day 52 - 2.10.2018 (Tue)
 **Today´s Progress:**  Continue with the course on  [JavaScript](https://www.udemy.com/the-complete-javascript-course/) - Continue with "Forkify" project (changing the amount of servings and ingredients)

+**Thoughts:** I look forward to my own programming!
+But I decided to finish the JS-course first (hopefully tomorrow) and than I´ll continue with the projects of FCC.